-The Disability Support Team is responsible for the co-ordination of support for disabled students and provides a specialist guidance and support service for all prospective and current students.
+The Disability Support Team is responsible for the co-ordination of support for students with disabilities or specific learning difficulties and provides a specialist guidance and support service for all prospective and current students.

 They provide support and advice to students with a wide range of impairments.
 This can include, but is not limited to: